 "We really have had a tough time understanding whether or not women really are more affected by the disease, or it's just that they live longer."Dr. Susan Resnick of the National Institutes of Health

-What about hormones?
-That's been hard to pin down.
-Years ago, a major study found that estrogen therapy after 65 might increase the risk of dementia, although later research showed hormone replacement around the onset of menopause wasn't a problem.
+One question being asked is the role of hormones?
+That's has been hard for researchers to answer so far.
+Many years ago, a major study found that estrogen therapy after age 65 could increase the risk of dementia.
+However, later research showed hormone replacement around the onset of menopause did not pose an issue.

 Brinton studies how menopause changes the brain.
 Estrogen helps regulate the brain's metabolism, how it produces the energy for proper cognitive function, and it must switch to a less efficient backup method as estrogen plummets, she explained.